 On the day

-Make sure your event is easy to navigate
+Make sure your open day is easy to navigate

 There’s nothing worse than showing up to an event and blindly following others, or missing important talks and events as you’re not sure how to find them, or get around.